Salary Negotiation: The Complete Guide to Getting Paid What You're Worth

 Phase 1: Receive the offer (don't react immediately)

-1. Express gratitude and enthusiasm — "Thank you, I'm excited about this opportunity."
+1. Express gratitude and enthusiasm — "Thank you — this is exciting and I appreciate the offer."

 2. Ask for time to review — "I'd like to take a day or two to review the full details."